Date: August 16, 2017

 It’s Not All About Strap Hinges

-As nice as these doors are, they are a little plain.
+As nice as these doors on the left are, they are a little plain.
 The doors do look like they could swing open but due to the section breaks, there is not really enough room for appropriate sized strap hinges.
-The addition of clavos (decorative nails) and ring pulls dresses them up in an elegant, yet simple, way!
+The addition of clavos (decorative nails) and ring pulls on the right dresses them up in an elegant, yet simple, way!
 If these doors were seen next to your front door, the hardware would add interest while not detracting from your main entrance door.

 Decorative hardware is a very personal decision and is an easy upgrade for your door.
 Check out our garage door decorative hardware to see what we offer and our Door Design Gallery to see even more examples of installed doors with decorative hardware.